-Compared with Layer-4 listeners, Layer-7 listeners require an additional step of Tengine processing.
-Therefore, Layer-4 listeners provide better performance than Layer-7 listeners.
-In addition, the performance of Layer-7 listeners can also be affected by factors such as insufficient client ports or excessive backend server connections.
-Therefore, we recommend that you use Layer-4 listeners for high-performance load-balancing services.
+Compared with Layer 4 listeners, Layer 7 listeners require an additional step of Tengine processing.
+Therefore, Layer 4 listeners provide better performance than Layer 7 listeners.
+In addition, the performance of Layer 7 listeners may be affected by factors such as insufficient client ports or excessive backend server connections.
+We recommend that you use Layer 4 listeners for high performance purposes.

 For more information, see Protocols.

-Before you use the SLB service, you must create ECS instances, deploy applications on them, and add the ECS instances to your SLB instance to process client requests.
+Before you use the SLB service, you must create ECS instances, deploy applications on the ECS instances, and then add the ECS instances to your SLB instance to process client requests.

-- Select a region and zone for the ECS instance
+- Region and zones of the ECS instance

-In this example, two static web pages are built on ECS01 and ECS02 by using Apache.
+In this example, two static web pages are hosted on ECS01 and ECS02 by using Apache.

-No additional configuration is required after you deploy applications on the ECS instances.
-However, if you need to use a Layer-4 (TCP or UDP) listener and the ECS instances run on Linux, make sure that the following parameters in the net.ipv4.conf file under /etc/sysctl.conf are set to 0:
+No additional configurations are required after you deploy applications on the ECS instances.
+However, if you want to use a Layer 4 (TCP or UDP) listener and the ECS instances run Linux, make sure that the following parameters in the net.ipv4.conf file under /etc/sysctl.conf are set to 0:

-- Enter the Elastic IP address (EIP) associated with ECS01 in the address box of your browser.
+- Enter the elastic IP address (EIP) that is associated with ECS01 in the address bar

-- Enter the EIP associated with ECS02 in the address box.
+- Enter the EIP that is associated with ECS02 in the address bar of your browser.

 net.ipv4.conf.default.rp_filter = 0 net.ipv4.conf.all.rp_filter = 0 net.ipv4.conf.eth0.rp_filter = 0